percona/percona-server-mysql-operator/docs/enhancements/cross-cluster-replication/cross-cluster-replication.md

 ### 7.7 Deletion

 `kubectl delete psclusterset my-clusterset`.
-Finalizer waits for any in-flight `createReplicaCluster` Job to terminate, then runs `<cs>.dissolve({force: true})` inline.
+Finalizer waits for any in-flight `createReplicaCluster` Job to terminate, then runs `<cs>.dissolve()` inline.
 CR is deleted.
 Both underlying clusters revert to standalone InnoDB Clusters and remain managed by their per-site operators.

 ---